Plutonium-238: Plutonium-238 and human experimentation

 From April 10, 1945, to July 18, 1947, eighteen people were injected with plutonium as part of the Manhattan Project.
 Doses administered ranged from 0.095 to 5.9 microcuries (μCi).

 Albert Stevens, after a (mistaken) terminal cancer diagnosis which seemed to include many organs, was injected in 1945 with plutonium without his informed consent.
 He was referred to as patient CAL-1 and the plutonium consisted of 3.5 μCi ^{238}Pu and 0.046 μCi ^{239}Pu, giving him an initial body burden of 3.546 μCi (131 kBq) total activity.
 The fact that he had the highly radioactive plutonium-238 (produced in the 60-inch cyclotron at the Crocker Laboratory by deuteron bombardment of natural uranium) contributed heavily to his long-term dose.
 Had all of the plutonium given to Stevens been the long-lived ^{239}Pu as used in similar experiments of the time, Stevens's lifetime dose would have been significantly smaller.
 The short half-life of 87.7 years of ^{238}Pu means that a large amount of it decayed during its time inside his body, especially when compared to the 24,100 year half-life of ^{239}Pu.

 After his initial "cancer" surgery removed many non-cancerous "tumors", Stevens survived for about 20 years after his experimental dose of plutonium before succumbing to heart disease; he had received the highest known accumulated radiation dose of any human patient.
 Modern calculations of his lifetime absorbed dose give a significant 64 Sv (6400 rem) total.

 Weapons

+^{238}Pu source from a Milliwatt RTG used in US permissive action links (PAL).

+Diagram of the ^{238}Pu Milliwatt RTG source.

 The first application of ^{238}Pu was its use in nuclear weapon components made at Mound Laboratories for Lawrence Radiation Laboratory (now Lawrence Livermore National Laboratory).
 Mound was chosen for this work because of its experience in producing the polonium-210-fueled Urchin initiator and its work with several heavy elements in a Reactor Fuels program.
 Two Mound scientists spent 1959 at Lawrence in joint development while the Special Metallurgical Building was constructed at Mound to house the project.
 Meanwhile, the first sample of ^{238}Pu came to Mound in 1959.

-The weapons project called for the production of about 1 kg/year of ^{238}Pu over a 3-year period.
-However, the ^{238}Pu component could not be produced to the specifications despite a 2-year effort beginning at Mound in mid-1961.
-A maximum effort was undertaken with 3 shifts a day, 6 days a week, and ramp-up of Savannah River's ^{238}Pu production over the next three years to about 20 kg/year.
-A loosening of the specifications resulted in productivity of about 3%, and production finally began in 1964.
+The Milliwatt Radioisotopic Thermoelectric Generator is used to provide power to Permissive Action Links (PAL) in US nuclear weapons.